How to Install and Set Up Git on Windows, Mac and Linux

 Verifying Your Configuration

 After setting your identity and any other preferences, it is a good habit to verify that everything is saved correctly.
-The following command displays all your current Git configuration settings in one place.
+The following command displays all your current Git configuration settings in one place, giving you a complete overview of how Git will behave on your system.

 git config --list

 Scan the output to confirm your username and email are correct.
 If you spot a mistake, simply re-run the configuration command with the correct value and it will overwrite the previous entry.
-You can also check a single setting directly by specifying its key.
+You can also check a single setting directly by specifying its key, which is helpful when you only need to confirm one specific value.

 git config user.name